strmlineapp-ux/agileflow/src/docs/user-manual.md

 ## 7. Settings & Preferences

-Access your preferences by clicking your avatar in the bottom-left corner of the sidebar and selecting "Account Settings".
+Access your preferences by clicking your avatar in the bottom-left corner of the sidebar and selecting **"Account Settings"**.
+This page allows you to customize your experience and manage your profile.

 - **Change Colour Scheme**: Choose between `light` and `dark` themes.
 You can also select a custom primary color to override the theme's default.
 - **Set Default Calendar View**: Select which calendar view you want to see when you log in.
 - **Set Time Format**: Choose between 12-hour and 24-hour time display.
 - **Enable Easy Booking**: Toggle the quick-create event feature.
 - **Edit Contact Info**: Click the arrow on your user row to expand it.
 You can edit your own contact phone number.
-- **Link Google Calendar**: Click the grey dot on your avatar to link your Google Calendar, which enables features like creating Meet links.
+- **Link Google Calendar**: To connect your Google Calendar, click the grey status dot on your avatar.
+This will simulate a Google sign-in and, once complete, will enable features like creating Google Meet links for your events.

 ## 8. Management Pages (Admin & Manager Roles)